Using Household Appliances and Tools (EMI Safety)

 - CB and police radio antennas

-- Running motors and alternators, especially those found in vehicles
+- Running motors and alternators, especially those in vehicles

 NOTE: Avoid leaning over running motors and alternators of a running vehicle.
 Alternators create large magnetic fields that can affect your pacemaker.
-However, the distance required to drive or ride in a vehicle is safe.
+However, when you are driving or riding you are at a safe distance.

-Your cellular phone is a source of EMI and could affect your pacemaker’s operation.
-This interaction is temporary, and moving the phone away from your device will return it to proper function.
-To reduce the chance of interaction, follow these precautions:
+Your cell phone is a source of EMI and could affect your pacemaker temporarily.
+Once you move the phone away from your pacemaker, it will return it to working as usual.

-- Maintain a distance of at least 6 inches (15 cm) between the cell phone and your pacemaker.
-If the phone transmits more than 3 watts, increase the distance to 12 inches (30 cm).
+- Keep at least 6 inches (15 cm) between the cell phone and your pacemaker.
+If the phone transmits more than 3 watts, keep the phone 12 inches (30 cm) away.

-- Do not carry a cell phone in a breast pocket or on a belt if that places the phone within 6 inches (15 cm) of your pacemaker.
+- Do not carry a cell phone in a breast pocket or on your belt if that places the phone within 6 inches (15 cm) of your pacemaker.

-These precautions apply only to cell phones, not to household cordless phones.
-However, you should avoid placing your household cordless phone receiver directly over your pacemaker.
+This applies only to cell phones, not to household cordless phones.
+But you should avoid placing your household cordless phone receiver directly over your pacemaker.

 NOT Safe for Use

-The following items are NOT safe to use if you have a pacemaker:
+These items are not safe to use if you have a pacemaker:

 - Body-fat measuring scales